cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 package tendermint.data_companion_service.v1;

 // DataCompanionService provides privileged access to specialized pruning
-// functionality on the Tendermint node to help optimize node storage. service DataCompanionService {
+// functionality on the CometBFT node to help optimize node storage. service DataCompanionService {
     // SetRetainHeight notifies the node of the minimum height whose data must
     // be retained by the node.
 This data includes block data and block